-Such failures may result from the failure to order the necessary tests, failure to see what a normal medical profession could see, failure to consider the patient’s family history, misreading of the test results, failure to refer the patient to the required surgeons, and failure to follow up with the patient on test results.
+Such failures may result from the failure to order the necessary tests, failure to see what a normal medical professional could see, failure to consider the patient’s family history, misreading of the test results, failure to refer the patient to the required surgeons, and failure to follow up with the patient on test results.

 When You Should Pay Attention to Potential Medical Malpractice

-If you notice changes in the way your body works or the way you feel, especially if it lasts for a long time or gets worse, do not ignore these potential early signs of cancer, you should go see a doctor immediately.
+If you notice changes in how your body works or how you feel, especially if it lasts for a long time or gets worse, do not ignore these potential early signs of cancer; you should see a doctor immediately.

 Although they may be signs of less serious conditions, getting a doctor’s confirmation for them is better.
 If you notice the symptoms worsening and the doctor refuses to order tests or give you treatment.

 That might be an early sign of medical malpractice, and you should probably seek another doctor’s opinion.